Rank Math AI Link Genius Review 2026: Worth It?

 The Costs: An Honest Breakdown

-This gets you the full AI Link Genius feature set minus AI generation:
+Rank Math PRO gives you the full AI Link Genius feature set minus optional AI generation:

 • Complete link audit with crawler